SFDO-Tooling/Metecho/docs/metecho-how-to.md

   History list in the Task detail view.

 ## Step 7 - Submit Task Changes for Testing
-**Submit Changes** - *Document all the changes a Developer made in a Salesforce Dev Org so that a Tester can test the work and leave a review.
+**Submit Changes** - *Document all the changes a Developer made in a Dev Org within Salesforce so that a Tester can test the work and leave a review.
 This action creates a pull request in GitHub.*

 **Pull Request** - *A way to propose changes on GitHub so that the maintainers